freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Make sure you are in the `sql_reference` folder first
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

-## 70. Create main Branch
+## 70. Checkout main Branch

 ### 70.1

 A git repository has different branches to help keep track of different versions of your code.
-It's common to have a `main` branch which might be your production code, and other branches for adding features or testing new features.
-You are on the "master" branch.
-You can rename it with `git branch -m new_name`.
-Use that command to rename the current branch to `main`.
+It's common to have a `main` branch which might be for your production code, and other branches for adding or testings new features.
+You are on the `master` branch.
+You can switch to a new branch with `git checkout -b new_branch`.
+Use that command to switch to a new branch named `main`.

 #### HINTS

+- Capitalization matters
-- Type `git branch -m main` into the terminal
+- Type `git checkout -b main` into the terminal
 - Make sure you are in your `sql-reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there